 Continue heating and stirring until the mixture is completely smooth with no unmelted chunks remaining.

-Melt all of the soap in one bowl, add charcoal powder to entire batch for all charcoal soap bars, mix well, reheat as needed.
 The amount of charcoal powder will vary.
 Start with about a teaspoon, stir well and add more in 1/4 teaspoon increments until the mixture has reached the color you want to achieve.
 It takes quite a bit of charcoal powder to create a totally black mixture.
-That is why loose powder is easier to work with in this case.
+That is why loose powder is easier to work for this application.

 Once the soap is completely liquid, pour half of the soap into another tempered glass bowl.
-Add 25-30 charcoal caps or 1 teaspoon (more if a darker color is desired- see abouve) to one batch.
+Add 15-20 charcoal caps or 1/2 teaspoon (more if a darker color is desired- see above) to one batch.

 In all my excitement, I forgot to get a picture of the mixed charcoal soap!
 You can see the color and consistency below.